megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 ## Viewing brains

-We going to break principle 2 here, but for good reason.
 Whatever you use to look at brains, download it locally.
 I prefer wb_view, but this applies to any viewer.
-Once you have it set up, mount your local disk on the cluster:
+Once you have it set up, mount your local disk on the cluster.
+To do this, if you are using a Mac, first install [OSXFuse](https://github.com/osxfuse/osxfuse/releases/download/macfuse-4.0.5/macfuse-4.0.5.dmg) and [SSHFS](https://github.com/osxfuse/sshfs/releases/download/osxfuse-sshfs-2.5.0/sshfs-2.5.0.pkg).

 PMACS
 ```bash
 #my username is mb3152
 #mount to your home directory on pmacs, using a local directory called "/Users/maxwell/upenn/"